 The V Foundation and WWE have joined forces to raise money to support pediatric cancer research through Connor’s Cure.
 Connor’s Cure was created in honor of 8-year-old WWE fan Connor Michalek, who battled medulloblastoma, a rare tumor that affects the brain and spinal cord.
-WWE Chief Brand Officer Stephanie McMahon and her husband WWE Executive Vice President Talent, Live Events & Creative Paul “Triple H” Levesque established Connor’s Cure as a fund within Children’s Hospital of Pittsburgh Foundation to support pediatric brain and spinal cord cancer research.
+WWE Chief Brand Officer Stephanie McMahon and WWE Executive Vice President Global Talent Strategy & Development Paul “Triple H” Levesque established Connor’s Cure as a fund within Children’s Hospital of Pittsburgh Foundation to support pediatric brain and spinal cord cancer research.

-WWE visits Children’s Hospitals around the world, and have been inspired by the strength and courage shown by children facing even the the most unimaginable circumstances.
+WWE visits children’s hospitals around the world and have been inspired by the strength and courage shown by children facing even the most unimaginable circumstances.
 Often, pediatric patients create alter-egos or personas to help them in their fight against cancer.

 Funds raised by WWE support Connor’s Cure through the V Foundation’s grant-making process.
 The V Foundation’s Scientific Advisory Committee vets and awards top-rated grant proposals from the nation’s leading medical facilities.
 In addition, funding will continue to support the research being done at Children’s Hospital of Pittsburgh of UPMC.